googlemaps/android-places-ktx/README.md

 To run the demo app, you'll have to:

 1. [Get a Places API key][api-key]
-2. Create a file in the root directory called `secure.properties` (this file should *NOT* be under version control to protect your API key)
-3. Add a single line to `secure.properties` that looks like `PLACES_API_KEY="YOUR_API_KEY"`, where `YOUR_API_KEY` is the API key you obtained in the first step.
-You can also take a look at the [secure.properties.template](secure.properties.template) as an example.
+2. Update the `local.properties` file in your root directory called (Note: this file should *NOT* be under version control to protect your API key) and add a single line to `local.properties` that looks like `PLACES_API_KEY="YOUR_API_KEY"`, where `YOUR_API_KEY` is the API key you obtained in the first step.
+You can also take a look at the [local.defaults.properties](local.defaults.properties) as an example.
-4. Build and run
+3. Build and run

 ## Documentation